lastlink/docs-1/01-getting-started/03-installation.md

 * _Admin Password / Confirm_ – The password for your first Directus user/admin

 #### Step 2 – Database
+* _Database Type_ – The Database type to be used.
+(Only MySQL is supported, including MariaDB, Percona Server or equivalent).
-* _Host Name_ – Typically `localhost`
+* _Host Name_ – The database host, Typically `localhost`.
+* _Host Port_ - The database host port.
-* _Username_ – MySQL user with access and modify privileges
+* _Username_ – The database user with access and modify privileges.
-* _Password_ – The password for that MySQL user
+* _Password_ – The password for that database user.
-* _Database Name_ – The name of the new or existing database to be managed
+* _Database Name_ – The name of an existing database to be managed.
-* _Install Sample Data_ – Check this to import the example schema
+* _Install Schema_ – List of boilerplate schemas to be imported.

 #### Step 3 – Confirmation
 * If the database connection succeeds you'll be shown an installation summary page and given an opportunity to email these details to the admin user.